-Business Administration Advising Guide for Students Pursuing an Associate of Arts Oregon Transfer Degree
+Business Administration Transfer Guide for Students Pursuing an Associate of Arts Oregon Transfer Degree

 The AAOT is designed as a general course of study that will transfer to a four-year institution.
 This is a suggested course of study for the Business Administration transfer student.
-See Appendix B for graduation requirements for Associate of Arts Oregon transfer degree.
-Classes shown below in italic are general education distribution classes.
+See Appendix B for graduation requirements for Associate of Arts Oregon Transfer Degree.